TAMU-AML/BHM-Terrain-Paper/README.md

 The `root` folder contains the following sub-folders:

 - `src`: A folder that contains the core code files.
-- `data`: An empty folder.
-Please put all the data files in this folder.
+- `data`: This folder contains all the relevant data files to reproduce the results in the paper.
+The code will automatically read the appropriate dataset for each bash script as long as the name and location of the files are not changed.
+See [Datasets](#datasets) section for details about the files.
 - `artifacts`: This folder will store all the model objects during execution and use them generate results.
 - `results`: All the results from the paper will be stored in this folder.
 - `log`: This folder will contain all the runtime log.
 If you get any error while running the code, please check the relevant logs in this folder.